Coronavirus Pandemic: Colorado Man Goes On Rent Strike To Stay In His Home

 He rents a room for $650, but could not afford that amount in April.
 He tried to talk to his landlord, but says he did not get any accommodations for the month.
 His landlord told him they could not afford to adjust the amount, according to Trowbridge.
 But he looked up his landlord and noticed the property owner has multiple buildings under their name.
 He contacted Colorado Rent Strike and Eviction Defense for help.

-“When they hold the keys to your house above your head, it’s very challenging to be able to make an argument that you can’t pay rent,” said Rep. Jonathan Singer, 11th District.
+“When they hold the keys to your house above your head, it’s very challenging to be able to make an argument that you can’t pay rent,” said state Rep. Jonathan Singer, who represents Colorado’s 11th District.
 “If you’re getting blackballed right now, it’s time to strike.”

 Singer represents Longmont where Trowbridge lives and advocates for trying all of your options including rent striking.
 He says there are community agencies that can help including those who assist how to strike.
 Renters can also call 211 for information on some resources.
 Some landlords in the Denver metro area are extending the due date for rent and waving some fees.